keep on dreaming…

-In your late twenties, Saturn enters your chart again where it was when you were born (or something like that… I am so not an astrologer, I only know the effects as told to me by my astrologer, not the data, bear with me”¦) and really shakes you up so that you must
+In your late twenties, Saturn enters your chart again where it was when you were born (or something like that… I am so not an astrologer, I only know the effects as told to me by my astrologer, not the data, bear with me”¦) and really shakes you up so that you must analyze your current situations.
+Astrologers call it the Saturn Return.
+I call it the Astrological Bar Mitzvah – the time you officially become an adult.

-I am currently three months into my nine month Saturn Return.
-The first big "hit" happened in January, and the second one astrologically scheduled to happen a few days post April lunar eclipse (oh yay...).
 I gracefully welcomed my Saturn Return as I knew it would change me for the better – there isn’t just going to be a light at the end of the tunnel, it is going to be a rainbow.
 However, it has been a bumpy, strange ride thus far”¦as expected, I suppose.

 January (when it started) was not a fun month.
 I mean it was actually wonderful if you look at it from the outside – David Norwood and I began to create Deep Bleu Tea and my bank account was abundant from plenty of work.
 However, emotionally, January was a roller coaster.